 Brooks's live concerts have also been extremely successful.
 An August 7, 1997, concert in New York City's Central Park drew an estimated 250,000 to 1 million people.

 Brooks announced at the end of 2000 that he wanted to spend more time with his wife, Sandy, and three daughters, Taylor Mayne Pearl (born 1992), August Anna (1994), and Allie Colleen (1996).
+He released the album Scarecrow in 2001 which debuted at #1 on the Billboard charts.
+It would be his last studio album for over a decade.
 Struggling to balance his work and family life, Brooks divorced his wife in October 2000 and officially retired from recording and performing.
-He made a partial comeback in 2005—that same year, he married fellow country singer Trisha Yearwood.

 In 2009, Brooks returned to music scene and began performing regularly on the Las Vegas Strip.
 In October 2010, he announced his first large-scale arena concert in Nashville since 1998.
 All proceeds benefited Tennessee residents affected by the May 2010 flooding.

 One of the top-selling country music artists of all time, Brooks has received several special honors in recent years.
 He was inducted into the Songwriters Hall of Fame in 2011.
 The following year, Brooks also became a member of the Country Music Hall of Fame.
 George Strait and James Taylor were among the artists that honored Brooks at his induction ceremony.